nf-core/funcscan/paper/paper.md

 ## Aggregation of screening results

-nf-core/funcscan integrates dedicated tools to aggregate and standardise heterogeneous output formats of multiple screening tools into a single human- and machine-readable table in CSV format per gene type. nf-core/funcscan uses hAMRonization [@mendes_hamronization_2024] for ARG, AMPcombi [@herbst_actifensin_2025] for AMP, and a custom script 'comBGC' for BGC tool output aggregation.
+nf-core/funcscan integrates dedicated tools to aggregate and standardise heterogeneous output formats of multiple screening tools into a single human- and machine-readable table in CSV format per gene type. nf-core/funcscan uses a custom script 'comBGC' for BGC tool output aggregation, hAMRonization [@mendes_hamronization_2024] for ARGs, and AMPcombi [@herbst_actifensin_2025] for AMPs.
 These summaries are finally optionally complemented with results from the taxonomic classification workflow.

-Building on the aggragation of screening results, two optional post-processing steps can be executed for the ARG and BGC workflows.
+Building on the aggragation of screening results, two optional post-processing steps can be executed for the BGC and ARG workflows.
+BGCs predicted by antiSMASH and GECCO can be clustered into Gene Cluster Families (GCFs) by BiG-SLiCE [@kautsar_big-slice_2021] to enable comparative analysis of biosynthetic diversity across samples.
-First, the ARG summary provided by hAMRonization can be further normalised and mapped to the antibiotic resistance ontology (ARO) by argNorm [@ugarcina_perovic_argnorm_2025].
+The ARG summary provided by hAMRonization can be further normalised and mapped to the antibiotic resistance ontology (ARO) by argNorm [@ugarcina_perovic_argnorm_2025].
 This enhances ARG annotation by categorising drugs that ARGs confer resistance to.
-Secondly, BGCs predicted by antiSMASH and GECCO can be clustered into Gene Cluster Families (GCFs) by BiG-SLiCE [@kautsar_big-slice_2021] to enable comparative analysis of biosynthetic diversity across samples.

 ## Reproducibility and scalability

 All nf-core pipelines utilise software environments [from the Bioconda project, @Gruning2018-vr] or containers [e.g. Docker, Singularity, primarily from the Biocontainers project, @Da_Veiga_Leprevost2017-gl] for each integrated tool.
 This provides the advantage of isolating the dependencies of all workflows from each other, thereby reducing installation problems.
-The pipeline is thus easy to install with few minimum dependencies - Nextflow itself, and one of Nextflow-supported container/software environment management systems.
+The pipeline is thus easy to install with minimal dependencies - Nextflow itself, and one of Nextflow-supported container/software environment management systems.
-For further portability, nf-core provides integrated configurations for more than 150 institutional computational infrastructure (e.g. HPCs) via nf-core/configs ([https://nf-co.re/configs](https://nf-co.re/configs)).
+For further portability, nf-core provides integrated configurations for more than 150 institutional computational infrastructures (e.g. HPCs) via nf-core/configs ([https://nf-co.re/configs](https://nf-co.re/configs)).
 Users on these infrastructures thus can run the pipelines with no further setup via a single parameter.

 # Research impact statement